Witiko/scm-at-arqmath3/paper/main.md

 :   To properly represent the different frequency distributions of text and
     math tokens, we used separate soft vector space models for text and math.
-    The final score of an answer is determined by linear interpolation of the scores assigned by the two vector space models:
+    The final score of an answer is determined by linear interpolation of the scores assigned by the two soft vector space models:

      /interpolate_similarity_scores.tex